vafekt/obsidian/DS-lite/Presentation.md

 		- Algorithms
 - Evaluation of attacks.
 Which attacks are the most dangerous?
 	- Checking the bandwidth to see which one is the most dangerous

+For EEICT, we can do a simplified format of this article
+- Name: A review of DoS attacks in DS-Lite